The 21 best arguments for wearing a mask

 They’re fashionable

 Hazmat, dystopian fashion has been on the rise on catwalks for years.
-Don’t miss this moment to embrace coolness without looking like a tryhard in the process.
+Don’t miss this moment to embrace coolness without looking like a try-hard in the process.
 [Read more]

 You can still drink, if that’s your thing